An interface between ROOT and NumPy

 from root_numpy import array2tree, array2root # Rename the fields rec.dtype.names = ('x', 'y', 'sqrt_y', 'landau_x', 'cos_x_sin_y') # Convert the NumPy record array into a TTree tree = array2tree(rec, name='tree') # Dump directly into a ROOT file without using PyROOT array2root(rec, 'selected_tree.root', 'tree')

 root_numpy also provides a function for filling a ROOT histogram from a NumPy array:

-and a function for creating a random NumPy array by sampling a ROOT function:
+and a function for creating a random NumPy array by sampling a ROOT function or histogram:

 from ROOT import TF2, TH1D from root_numpy import random_sample # Sample a ROOT function func = TF2('func', 'sin(x)*sin(y)/(x*y)') arr = random_sample(func, 1E6) # Sample a ROOT histogram hist = TH1D('hist', 'hist', 10, -3, 3) hist.FillRandom('gaus') arr = random_sample(hist, 1E6)